Maria Galina

 She started publishing fiction in the 1990s under the pseudonym Maxim Golitsyn.
 She has since published novels under her own name as well.
 Two of her novels, Little Boondock and Mole-Crickets, were nominated for the Big Book Award in 2009 and 2012.
 She is also a prize-winning poet and literary critic, writing regular columns for the literary journal Novy Mir.
-She was a columnist for Literatunaya Gazeta.
-She and was editor of Drugaya Storona.
-Her work appeared in Russian Life.